UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 ##### Domain joined

-If the Windows virtual machines are domain joined, the device must be using domain administrator credentials.
+If the Windows virtual machines are domain joined, the user must be using domain administrator credentials.

 ##### Standalone